determined-ai/determined/docs/model-dev-guide/dtrain/dtrain-implement.rst

 data, so it is important to ensure that concurrent data downloads do not conflict with one another.

 One way to achieve this is to include a unique identifier in the local file system path where the downloaded data is stored.
-A convenient identifier is the ``rank`` of the current process: the process ``rank`` is automatically assigned by Determined and is unique among all trial processes.
+A convenient identifier is the ``rank`` of the current process.
+The process ``rank`` is automatically assigned by Determined and is unique among all trial processes.
 You can accomplish this by leveraging the :func:`self.context.distributed.get_rank()
 <determined._core._distributed.DistributedContext.get_rank>` function.